DIY Matcha Face Mask For Pigmentation and Wrinkles (2 Recipes)

 Make sure all the ingredients are thoroughly mixed.

-Apply a thick layer over the face and neck and let the ingredients work its magic for 20 minutes.
+Apply a thick layer over the face and neck and let the ingredients work their magic for 20 minutes.

 Rinse off using warm water.